saturnlighting/literature-review/README.md

 ================

 \<*Does it make sense to write a systematic literature review on this topic?
+I am not sure yet.
 In any case, this work will help us to identify research gaps and give context to potential empirical papers (which remain the main aim).*\>

 # Abstract

 \<*Scope: Cycling or Active travel and Road Lighting?
 It makes more sense to focus on Active Travel (more impact, more people walk).
-Adapt this to active travel in general*\>
+Adapt this to active travel in general (walking, cycling, and wheeling)*\>

 Linear cycling infrastructure at ground level, such as cycle lanes, have received the bulk of research and policy attention in relation to